CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 The Python console script should be placed in the following location: `pathToNVDAConfig\ndtt\consoleStartup.py`
 For example: `C:\Users\myUserName\AppData\Roaming\nvda\ndtt\consoleStartup.py`

+### Preserving Python console input history

+In Python console history, you can use up and down arrows to review and modify previous inputs.
+Though, the list of previous inputs is cleared when exiting NVDA.
+This add-on provide [an option](#settingsPreserveHistory), enabled by default, allowing to preserve Python console input history even when NVDA is restarted.

 ## Log the stack trace of the speech function

 Sometimes, you may want to see which part of the code is responsible for speaking something.